PlayStation 2 Architecture

 Final Fantasy X (2001).

 There’s a simple but speedy chip specialised in that: The Graphics Synthesizer or ‘GS’ running at ~147.46 MHz.
-It contains 4 MB of DDRAM embedded inside to do all processing in-house.
+It contains 4 MB of DRAM embedded inside to do all processing in-house.
 Thus, removing the need to access the main memory.
-The embedded RAM is connected using different buses depending on the type of data needed.
+The embedded RAM (eDRAM) is connected using different buses depending on the type of data needed.

 The GS has fewer features than other graphics systems previously reviewed on this site.
 Nonetheless, it’s very fast at what it does.